codefiasco/text-embeddings-post/post.md

 // ...
 ```

-In the snippet above we first generate the embeddings representation of the question, then use it to fetch the 5 most relevant chunks from the db and finnaly extract their original text.
-The model that generated the stored embeddings has to be the same used for que question embeddings for this to work correctly (different models represent and understand data differently).
+In the snippet above, we first generate the text embedding representation of the question, then use it to fetch the 5 most relevant chunks from the db and finally extract their original text.
+The model that generated the stored embeddings has to be the same used for the question embeddings for this to work correctly (different models represent and understand data differently).

 Now that we have the most relevant information, we can take it and ask `gpt-3.5-turbo` for an answer to our question: